WhatIUnderstood/whatiunderstood/pages/artificial_intelligence/sensors/retina/retina.md

 ##  What processing is done in the retina
 Now that the light is converted to nerve impulses by the cones and rods you may think the retina has finished its job and send everything to the optic nerve.
 It is not the case, there is a preprocessing occurring in the retina with different cells than cones and rods.
+That is why the optic nerve contains only 1.6 million fiber [4] for 125 million photo receptors.

 Their are three main layers in the retina.
 The one deepest in the retina is the outer segment layer.
 It contains the photoreceptors (cones and rods).